mfms-ncsu/galant-js/0-system-test-plan.md

 ### (!)
 Saving graph after edits in main window

-1. Upload and load a graph, e.g., dt-11 from Examples
+1. Load a graph, e.g., dt-11 from Examples
 2. Do a sequence of edit operations that include an auto-layout followed by node move
-3. Make sure you can backtrack (z shortcut) from at least two auto-layouts with intervening node moves.
+3. Make sure you can undo (z shortcut) and redo (y shortcut) several times after at least two auto-layouts with intervening node moves.
 4. Set the label and set/change the weight of a node and of an edge.
 5. Save the result to the edit window, checking that changes took effect